 This MSc thesis developed an end-to-end waste-collection pipeline for maritime environments.
 A robotic arm mounted on the BlueBoat ASV detects floating debris through a vision system, navigates toward it, and performs precise pick-up maneuvers.
 The project integrates perception, motion planning, and low-level control into a coherent autonomous system, demonstrating how marine robots can be applied to environmental monitoring and cleanup.

-Behavior trees are one of the most practical ways to structure complex robot decision-making.
-In this course, I teach the fundamentals of behavior-tree design, show how to implement them in real ROS 2 systems, and walk through patterns that scale from simple demos to production-grade autonomy stacks.
+Behaviour trees are one of the most practical ways to structure complex robot decision-making.
+In this course, I teach the fundamentals of behaviour-tree design, show how to implement them in real ROS 2 systems, and walk through patterns that scale from simple demos to production-grade autonomy stacks.

 This course introduces machine learning and AI concepts directly through robotics problems.
 Students learn how robots perceive, decide, and act autonomously, using Python to implement algorithms that make robots smarter, more adaptive, and better collaborators with humans.
 It is designed for learners who want to understand intelligence from the perspective of embodied systems.